paulsp94/stripe-terminal-backend/README.md

 # Stripe Terminal Backend

 This is a simple Fastify webapp that you can use to run the Stripe Terminal example apps.
+It is the [example-terminal-backend](https://github.com/stripe/example-terminal-backend) app from Stripe translated to node.

 ## Running the app